Venryx/LucidLink/README.md

 ### External folders

-To have the react-native-libmuse and/or MPAndroidChart projects in external folders (to remove the need for copying/syncing after changes), you have to:
+To have the react-native-libmuse and/or MPAndroidChart projects in external folders (to remove the need for copying/syncing after changes to them), you have to:
 1) Clone those repos into folders "../../react-native-libmuse" and "../../MPAndroidChart". (relative to this project's root folder)
 2) Create a UserConfig.json file in the Main folder, with this text:
 ```